morsznetik/pyPlayer/README.md

 - [ ] Support for user-defined FFMPEG video filters
 - [ ] Make a character space fill-to-color algorithm to theoretically allow up to 90 times more colors

-[^1]: Coming in 0.2.0-beta*, from that point pyright will be required and set on strict, requiring you to type every function and non-implicit variable.
+[^1]: I've had a lot of trouble between PyRight running locally and in the CI, basedpyright seems to be a little better at it, but it's not perfect hence the a bunch of the reporting rules are turned off.
+I'm not sure if this is a direct effect of my workflow setup or not.

+[^2]: Right now, it's limited to predefined styles for TextRenderer - but for the long run, I think it would be a good idea to have a better way of doing them, as well as detecting the user intent of which renderer they would want to use.

-[^2]: This is in theory possible, but would require a significant re-write of how the text rendering pipeline handles low brightness pixels.
+[^3]: This is in theory possible, but would require a significant re-write of how the text rendering pipeline handles low brightness pixels.
 Maybe just setting the background to a pure black would work?

-[^3]: Possible only due to the fact you can disable the GIL in 3.13.
+[^4]: Possible only due to the fact you can disable the GIL in 3.13.

-[^4]: Haven't decided if doing it in chunks on singular images or process a couple images ahead of time.
+[^5]: Haven't decided if doing it in chunks on singular images or process a couple images ahead of time.
 Doing it in chunks would be more beneficial as a package, but it would lead to dramatically less friendly DX.
 Pipelining would have more latency with dynamic settings like the terminal size because they are rendered slightly ahead of time, and use more ram, I guess we could always throw out the rendered frames when the size changes.
 The buffer size could also be dynamic which would benefit lower-end devices.
 Batching is obvously the better option in terms of actual performance and latency per frame, but I'm not sure if it would benefit the CLI as a whole.
 As a comparison - Cinebench R23 uses batching while Cinebench R24 switched to pipelining, which is interesting.

-[^5]: It hangs the progress bar, but the calculation are still running in the background then when they complete it will throw KeyboardInterrupt.
+[^6]: It hangs the progress bar, but the calculation are still running in the background then when they complete it will throw KeyboardInterrupt.